LS-2ednar/OpenFOAM_Programming/README.md

 This approach modifies the icoFoam solver.
 First the application code is copied, then the createFields.H and icoTempFoam.C are modified.
 Then in the createFields.H file the DT dimensionedScalar is introduced and a Temperaturefield is added to the file.
 In the icoTempFoam.C file a new equation is added and solved before runTime.write()-ing it.
 These given parameters need new conditions for the initial parameters in 0/ therfore T is introduced there and in the constant/transportPropteries DT is added.
 Finaly the fvSchemes and fvSolution files in the systems directory need to be updated for the divSchemes and laplacianSchemes.
 And the solver for T needs to be added.

 ### Nineth example
 Adding functionality to acces the total volume of the internalMesh and saveing it to a file.
-This example originates from the .... solver.
+This example originates from the icoFoam solver.

+### Tenth example
+Here a python script is developed to distribute particles for manual injection randomly.

 ***
 ***